edwinmoradian90/systems-design/db.md

 **No ACID support for transactions**

 A few NoSQL databases claim to support this feature, though they don’t support them at a global deployment level.
 ACID transactions in these databases are limited to a certain entity hierarchy or a small deployment region where they can lock down nodes to update them.

+## When would use both?

+The idea of using several distinct persistence technologies such as PostgreSQL or MongoDB is known as 'polyglot persistence'.
+There are many reasons why a company would choose to do this.

+Let's take Meta, formerly Facebook, as an example.
+There are many complex relationships that exist among users of the platform.
+For this use case, a relational database would seem to fit the bill.

+For frequently accessed data, we would want to implement a cache, so a technology like Redis or Memcached would seem to work well for this use case.

+What about analytics?
+The users of Meta are generating massive amounts of data, for this use case we can use Cassandra or HBase.

+Meta is very popular and so it makes sense for the company to run ads, so we're not talking about a payment system, which needs strong consistency and ACID transactions -- relational database it is!

+Meta also has a recommendations feed to keep users engaged, for this feature it would likely be best to use a graph database.

+What about the search feature that allows users to search for other users, businesses, etc?
+In this case a document oriented store like Elasticsearch would work best.

+## Multimodel database

+Mulitmodel databases support many types of models, including many of the ones mentioned eariler.
+This allows us to leverage different data models from a single api.

+**Popular multimodel databases**

+- ArangoDB
+- CosmosDB
+- OrientDB
+- Couchbase